Post Operation Patient Care Instructions

 DISCOMFORT: It is normal to experience

-some discomfort for a few days after periodontal surgery.
+some discomfort for several days after scaling and root planing,

 over-the-counter tablets of Advil, Motrin, or generic ibuprofen)

 every six hours, is all that is needed for post-operative soreness.

 If you have an allergy or sensitivity to Ibuprofen, or have been